jcheminform/cito-editorial/editorial.i.md

 If the past 10 years has shown anything, it is that the activity of scholarly communication via journal articles is not easily changed.
-Whether it is widespread adoption of data repository, minimal reporting standards, or freely sharing citations, the interest is there, but the uptake is slow.
+Whether it is widespread adoption of data repository, minimal reporting standards, or freely sharing citations, the interest may be there, but the uptake is slow.
 The OpenCitations project [<cite>Q26271531</cite>,<cite type="citesAsAuthority">Q86246929</cite>] and Initiative for Open Citations [<cite type="citesForInformation">Q29189885</cite>] show how hard it is to change the momentum.
 And while CiteULike introduced support for the CiTO, other references managers have not (yet).
 A chicken-and-egg situation may be an underlying issue: